Stevenson School: History

 In 2015, it was announced that Stevenson graduate Kevin Hicks would succeed Wandke as president.

 In September 2022, President Hicks was placed on temporary administrative leave from Stevenson School pending an independent inquiry into certain employee concerns that were voiced to the board.
+In December 2022, it was announced that Hicks' employment had been terminated for undisclosed reasons, with then-Acting President Dan Griffiths accepting an offer to become the school's next president.